JuliaInterop/JavaCall.jl/doc/index.md

 *NOTE: Because of this, if you need to call Java methods on a string that you got from Java, you'll have to use `JProxy(str)` to convert the Julia string to a proxied Java string*

+To invoke static methods, set static to true (see below).

+To get a JProxy's Java object, use `JavaObject(proxy)`

 ### Examples
 ```jldoctest
 julia> a=JProxy(@jimport(java.util.ArrayList)(()))